LakeYang0818/1D-Helmholtz-in-Deep-Learning/README.md

 # Numerical Solutions of 1D Helmholtz Equation (FDM, FEM, Deep Learning)

-This project focuses on the numericla solutions of the one-dimensional Helmholtz equation:
+This project aims at finding the numericla solutions of the one-dimensional Helmholtz equation:

 1. Analytical Method